the /200 movement

 My intention was originally to have the jaw resting on its own, however, as I continued casting past 200 molds I wanted the power of the womxn I’ve encountered to be inescapable by covering surrounding walls, the floors, and the broken jaw with molds.

 Since its origin this piece has grown exponentially as survivors inspire other survivors to join the movement.
 There will be 1,000 in 2021.
-The exhibition has been presented in Chattanooga, Knoxville, Winston Salem, West Palm Beach, Nashville, and Indianapolis.
-This year it will be shown in Rhode Island, New Hampshire, and yet again in Nashville.
+The exhibition has been presented in Chattanooga, Knoxville, Winston Salem, West Palm Beach, Nashville, Brooklyn, Denver and Indianapolis.
+This year it will be shown in Dallas, New York City, and yet again in Denver.